zsoltibaba37/pic2html/README.md

 # pic2html_all_folder
 This script use the pic2html script.

 The difference is that it runs in all subdirectories.
+This script use folder.txt.

+Before run this script, create a folder.txt.
 #### How to execute the script
 ```sh
 $ chmod +x pic2html_all_folder